-Guidance on Performing Personal Care Services Outdoors.
-Any personal care services provided outdoors must be in compliance with the requirements of the local permitting agency and local, county and/or state regulations or laws, including all applicable guidance and directives of the operations.
+Electrology, tattooing, microblading and permanent make-up and piercing may not operate outside operations.
 Salon customers may only enter the salon to access outdoor areas of the salon to receive services.
-Services that require either the staff or a customer to remove their face covering, such as facials or shaves, are strongly discouraged. ☐ Food and/or beverages shall not be provided or consumed by customers while at the ☐ The HVAC system is in good, working order; to the maximum extent possible, ventilation has been increased in common spaces and guest rooms. o Consider installing portable high-efficiency air cleaners, upgrading the building's air filters to the highest efficiency possible, and making other modifications to increase the quantity of outside air and ventilation in all offices, guest rooms and other spaces. ☐ For facilities that have not been operating, flush each of the hot and cold-water fixtures for five minutes prior to reopening to replace stale water in the facility's plumbing with a fresh and safe water supply.
-Clients are contacted before the visit to confirm the appointment and to advise/ask the following: o Bring and use a face covering (preferably with ear loops) during the visit. o Do not bring friends, guests, viewers, or others to the appointment.
+Services that require either the staff or a customer to remove their face covering, such as facials or shaves, are strongly discouraged.
+Food and/or beverages shall not be provided or consumed by customers while at the establishment. ☐ The HVAC system is in good, working order; to the maximum extent possible, ventilation has been increased in common spaces and guest rooms.
+Consider installing portable high-efficiency air cleaners, upgrading the building's air filters to the highest efficiency possible, and making other modifications to increase the quantity of outside air and ventilation in all offices, guest rooms and other spaces.
+For facilities that have not been operating, flush each of the hot and cold-water fixtures for five minutes prior to reopening to replace stale water in the facility's plumbing with a fresh and safe water supply.
+Clients are contacted before the visit to confirm the appointment and to advise/ask the following: Bring and use a face covering (preferably with ear loops) during the visit.
+Do not bring friends, guests, viewers, or others to the appointment.
 Whether they or someone in their household is exhibiting any COVID-19 symptoms.
-If the client answers in the affirmative reschedule the appointment. ☐ Maintain a log of all clients with contact information (name, date/time of visit, address, phone and email) if possible, this can be done at the time of registration.
+If the client answers in the affirmative reschedule the appointment.
+Maintain a log of all clients with contact information (name, date/time of visit, address, phone and email) if possible, this can be done at the time of registration.
 Any outdoor shade or outdoor working area must have the same ventilation and airflow as the outdoors.
-Outdoor shaded areas can be configured to block wind but cannot be enclosed or partially enclosed on more than one side in a way that otherwise restricts normal airflow. ☐ Symptom checks are conducted before visitors may enter the facility.
-Checks must include a check-in concerning cough, shortness of breath, difficulty breathing and fever or chills.
-These checks can be done in person or through alternative methods such as on-line check in systems or through signage posted at the entrance to the facility stating that visitors with these symptoms should not enter the premises.
-If the customer is exhibiting any symptoms, has been sick, or has been exposed to someone who has been sick, the appointment is rescheduled at least 14 days in the future.
-Both screener and customer should wear a face covering for the screening. ☐ Disposable gloves are worn for services that require them.
+Outdoor shaded areas can be configured to block wind but cannot be enclosed or partially enclosed on more than one side in a way that otherwise restricts normal airflow. · Both screener and customer should wear a face covering for the screening.
+Disposable gloves are worn for services that require them.
 Wearing gloves is to be done in conjunction with regular hand washing and is not a substitute for regular hand washing.
-Amenities, including magazines, books, coffee, water, self-service stations, and other items for customers, have been removed from reception areas. ☐ Hand sanitizer, sanitizing wipes, tissues and trash cans are available to customers in the reception area and workstations.
+Amenities, including magazines, books, coffee, water, self-service stations, and other items for customers, have been removed from reception areas.
+Hand sanitizer, sanitizing wipes, tissues and trash cans are available to customers in the reception area and workstations.
+Workers are using all required protective equipment, including eye protection and gloves when required for service.
+Workers are required to wear face coverings at all times.